 What should I watch for in my baby if the delivery is assisted?

-The following effects are possible if a delivery is assisted with forceps:
+The following side effects are possible if the delivery is assisted with forceps:

 - There can be a reddened area on the face.
 The discoloration normally goes away within a few days.